 Get a Jump on the Season

-Summer bulbs such as canna, calla lilies, begonias, dahlias and gloriosa are among the most dramatic flowers in the summer garden.
+Summer bulbs such as canna, calla lilies, begonias, dahlias, and gloriosa are among the most dramatic flowers in the summer garden.
 They’re very easy to grow, but they’re also very sensitive to frost.
 In fact, in the trade, they’re called tender bulbs.

 Start These Summer Bulbs Indoors for Jump on the Season

 Tender bulbs respond incredibly well to a little tough love.
 Wake them up early and get a jumpstart on summer by potting them up indoors.
 It’s easy to do.
-This simple head start will afford you weeks more color from you bulb flowers in the summer garden.
-Summer bulbs are available as bare bulbs for planting from late winter through late spring and as pre-grown bedding plants in pots in late spring through summer.
+This simple head start will afford you weeks more color from your bulb flowers in the summer garden.
+Summer bulbs are available as bare bulbs for planting from late winter through late spring and as pre-grown bedding plants in pots from late spring through summer.
 In most parts of North America, tender summer bulbs can be started indoors four to six weeks prior to the usual last local frost date and then planted outdoors to begin their regular summer growing season.

 A Quick List of Pretty Summer Bulbs to Start Up Indoors

 If you want your garden to hit stride earlier in the season, these summer bulbs can be easily started up indoors, then moved outside once the threat of frost is past in spring.

 Incarvillea, Hardy Gloxinia